ironwolftamerUCCS/PAWB_CS3300_Group_Project_Fall2025/PAWB_README.md

 3. Open `PAWB.WPF.sln`.

 ### 3.4 Restore Dependencies
-If not automatic:
+If not automatic, Navigate to the following:
 - Tools → NuGet Package Manager → Restore NuGet Packages

 ## 4. Configuration

 No additional configuration is required.
-EFCore and database structures load automatically.
+Database structures load automatically.

 ## 5. Executing the Software

 ### 5.1 Launching the Application
-1. Set startup project to `PAWB.WPF`.
+1. Set startup project to `PAWB.WPF` if not already done so.
+2. Right click 'PAWB.WPF' in the solution explorer and click 'Set as Startup Project'
-2. Click *Start (▶)*.
+3. Click *Start (▶)*.
+4. Wait for the project window to open.

 ### 5.2 Account Setup and Login